 One doesn’t see much mention of STD’s during this period in either newspapers or in any legislation, but one must assume it was pretty wide spread, particularly easy to contact in the cheaper brothels.
 Just imagine if men, the prostitutes, and the brothel owners had been able to order std test kits through their local pharmacy or doctor.
 Lot’s of lives and misery could have been spared.
 Today we can go to a doctor’a office or clinic to be tested for stds OR test oneself at home.
-With the newest std testing kits a person can find out in the privacy of their home within 15 minutes whether they need medical intervention for the most common stds.
+For example, std-test-kits.org offers test kits for Chlamydia, Gonorrhea and Syphilis which you can purchase online.
+With these newest std testing kits a person can find out in the privacy of their home within 15 minutes whether they need medical intervention for the most common stds.
 What a break through that would have made in the early twentieth century.

 Storyville and Jazz